mioi/lita-pomodoro/README.md

 with this handler, Lita will respond to these commands (they need to be directed at them via @<name> or pm):

+    start - Start a pomodoro session of 25 minutes in length.
-    25 - Start a pomodoro session of 25 minutes in length. until TIME - Start a pomodoro session lasting until TIME (ex: until 5:00pm). stop - Stop a pomodoro session.
+    30 - Start a pomodoro session of 30 minutes in length. until TIME - Start a pomodoro session lasting until TIME (ex: until 5:00pm). stop - Stop a pomodoro session.
     list - List everyone who's pomodoroing right now.